 Part 1: Background

 Given our prominence in Hong Kong’s design thinking sector, HKDC has invited us to co-host “Innovation Jam 2024: Co-creative Community Design Journey for Sham Shui Po Fabric Market” in December 2024.
 This initiative involves university students, social workers, volunteers, and teachers on field visits to the fabric market.
-By engaging directly with the market environment, we will facilitate participants in devising innovative strategies for improvement.
+By engaging directly with the market environment, we will help participants devise innovative strategies for improvement.
 This project aims to tackle the market’s current challenges and revitalize the Sham Shui Po Fabric Market through community collaboration and design thinking, reinforcing its historical significance in Hong Kong’s cultural and economic landscape.

 Part 2: Limitations of Traditional Design Research